Team Genius

 If you're planning on transferring your existing balance or getting cash advances, note that all of our card picks have the same rates, so this might not help you narrow down your choice of card.

-We left out the American Express Platinum Card as its interest rates are dependent on the cardholder's credit score, but here's a visual to help you compare the top lounge cards' interest rates:
+We left out The Platinum Card as its interest rates are dependent on the cardholder's credit score, but here's a visual to help you compare the top lounge cards' interest rates:

 Best Airport Lounge Credit Cards - Interest Rates